Thomas-Barry1/HackNc2021/README.md

 # HackNc2021: Climate Game

 ## Description
 The concept for the game was to create a city-building game with a heavy emphasis on building a sustainable future.
-It was meant to track environmental damage in addition to the settlement's economic well-being, and though it would reward initial investments in nonrenewables, players would eventually realize that if they do not transition their settlement will face decline.
+It was meant to track environmental damage in addition to the settlement's economic well-being, and though it would reward initial investments in nonrenewables, players would eventually realize that if they do not transition to renewable energy sources, their settlement will face decline.

 ## Using the Project